Board and Batten Siding

 Board and Batten Siding – Project Big Picture

-- Replace insulation, sheathing, WRB, flashing (optional).
+- Replace sheathing, WRB, flashing add rain screen drainage layer (optional).

-- Install skirtboard (optional) and drip flashing.
+- Install skirtboard and drip flashing at base of wall.

-- Install boards.
+- Install spaced horizontal wide siding boards.

-- Install top and window trim.
+- Install top and window trim pieces.

 Materials – Board and Batten Siding Install